Skip to content

 # The name is optional, if not specified, generated randomly

-# Number of instances
+# Specify the number of instances

 nodes: 2

-# Ensure instances are inter-connected
+# Uncomment to ensure instances are inter-connected

-placement: cluster
+#placement: cluster

 resources:

-gpu:
+gpu: 24GB

 AWS

-dstack automatically enables Elastic Fabric Adapter for instance types that support it.
-The following instance types with EFA are supported: p5.48xlarge, p4d.24xlarge, g4dn.12xlarge, g4dn.16xlarge, g4dn.8xlarge, g4dn.metal, g5.12xlarge, g5.16xlarge, g5.24xlarge, g5.48xlarge, g5.8xlarge, g6.12xlarge, g6.16xlarge, g6.24xlarge, g6.48xlarge, g6.8xlarge, gr6.8xlarge
+dstack automatically enables Elastic Fabric Adapter for the instance types that support it: p5.48xlarge, p4d.24xlarge, g4dn.12xlarge, g4dn.16xlarge, g4dn.8xlarge, g4dn.metal, g5.12xlarge, g5.16xlarge, g5.24xlarge, g5.48xlarge, g5.8xlarge, g6.12xlarge, g6.16xlarge, g6.24xlarge, g6.48xlarge, g6.8xlarge, and gr6.8xlarge.

 type: fleet